downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 To wrap up this tutorial we will stop the running ActiveMQ instance.

-Switch back to the command prompt that you used to start ActiveMQ.
-Press <kbd>CTRL+C</kbd>.
+Switch back to the command prompt that you used to start ActiveMQ and press <kbd>CTRL+C</kbd>.

 When prompted to `Terminate batch job`, Type "<kbd>Y</kbd>" followed by <kbd>ENTER</kbd>.